Hand printing has been at the heart of the business since we began in 2007.

 All of our base cloths are natural linens, hemp and organic cotton and sourced in the UK or Europe.

 For our BESPOKE collection we use only premium water based inks which are solvent free and contain no lead or other heavy metals, CFCs, HCFCs or aromatic hydrocarbons.
-Our inks are also certified by the Soil Association UK.

 We often get asked what is involved in creating our fabrics so we wanted to share a little more about the process with you so you can see the work that goes into printing your length of fabric.